eccx400/Virtualization/README.md

 # Virtualization

-This repository handles modules done to test Virtual Machine Capabilities.
-More Information can be found in the subfolders.
+This repository contains programs testing Virtual Machine capabilities.
+More Information can be found in the subfolder README.md files.